-They are typically used for things like business to business, payments, direct debit payment including mortgages, loans, utilities, insurance premiums, rents, and any other regular payments and tax payments.
+They are typically used for things like business to business payments, direct debit payments including mortgages, loans, utilities, insurance premiums, rents, and any other regular payments and tax payments.

 ACH Transfer Limits Pose a Problem for Consumers

 Every bank has different rules and regulations to how transfers work.
-Rodney found that although UFBDirect had an excellent savings account the $2,000 a month limit was putting a damper on his uses for the account.
+Rodney found that although UFBDirect had an excellent savings account, the $2,000 a month limit was putting a damper on his uses for the account.
 He goes on to detail the situation in his community post.

 Each bank operates slightly differently when it comes to rules regarding ACH transfers.
 If you are thinking of using your account along with ACH transfers here are some key questions you should ask your bank:

 Is there a limit to how many transfers I can make each month, both inbound and outbound?

 Are there any limits on the amount of money I can transfer out?
 If so are there ways to increase the limit?

 When can I access transfers made into my account?